help-AY/MDEF/docs/term-1/05_tech-beyond-the-myth.md

 ![](../images/05_TBTM/Page2.jpg)

-after making sure the parts were fully functional - we moved forward by creating as marc said "an automatic annoying knocking machine" - it will keep knocking until you answer your door :) / philosophically it was created to interrupt the attack on your attention by the social medias - gives you a reason to get out of the house and enjoy the here and now.
+after making sure the parts were fully functional - we moved forward by creating as marc said "an automatic annoying knocking machine" - it will keep knocking until you answer your door :) // philosophically it was created to interrupt the attack on your attention by the social medias - gives you a reason to get out of the house and enjoy the here and the now.

 ![](../images/05_TBTM/sketch.png)
 ![](../images/05_TBTM/circuit.png)